mfernal/word-chain/README.md

 - The app stores that token in the app state
 For every subsequent API call, the app sends Authorization with a value of Bearer and the token, as well as the request to make the API call

+For the ability to terminate I had a status within the line item data model which was "terminated".

+And for the timeout my idea was to use some python library that follows the cron style and set a timer that would fire a method after two minutes and every time the endpoint /play was called it would restart again.

+To validate if it is an existing word, I could have used the ntlk library where there is a dictionary of words that could tell me if it is a valid word or not.

+Finally, for the history button, I had the field inside the schema of the game collection where I was saving the different words.